Means Street Historic District

 The Means Street Historic District in the Marietta Street Artery district of Atlanta consists of historic, mostly 19th and early 20th century warehouse and industrial buildings now converted to office space along one block of Means St. between Bankhead and Ponders Aves.
 Means Street was named for landowner Alexander Means and was plotted in 1869.
 Warehouses were built in this early industrial corridor, then known as Bellwood, along the railroad line.
 Mule-pulled trolleys brought workers starting in 1882, and these became electrified in 1894.
+The area is commonly referenced by rapper Playboi Carti.